 Children and adults with ADHD may deal with impulse control, hyperactivity, and issues paying attention for extended periods of time.
-Left untreated, it can disrupt one’s ability to process, understand, and learn information.
+Left untreated,

 Numerous resources and treatments — such as medication and behavioral therapy — can help those with ADHD live fulfilling and productive lives.
 There are also a number of organizations, resources, and educational tools — like the ones below — that can help those with ADHD and their friends and family.